 - Preheat oven to 400 degrees F. and line two baking sheets with aluminum foil.

-- Peel and cut the pumpkin into 1-inch dice, toss with 2 tablespoons of olive oil and spread out on one of the prepared baking sheets.
+- Toss the squash with 2 tablespoons of olive oil and spread out on one of the prepared baking sheets.

 - Trim the bottom of the Brussels sprouts, remove any damaged outer leaves, and cut into quarters.

 - Toss the sprouts with the other 2 tablespoons of oil, and spread them out across the other prepared pan.

 - Roast the sprouts and pumpkin until it is fork tender, about 25 minutes.